Cleaner Air Campaign 2026

 _We%20Love%20Clean%20Air_JPG.jpg)

-We created 30 Ways to Cleaner Air Guide to give you a wide selections of options to play your part.
+We originally created our '30 Ways to Cleaner Air Guide', now a '5 Ways to Cleaner Air Guide', to give you a wide selections of options to play your part.
 We all lead different lives, and all make our contributions in different ways.
-You could pick one of these and try out for 30 days - or try a different one every day!
+You could pick one action or try a different one every day!

 Newcastle's Clean Air Zone (CAZ)